jarni66/myProjects/README.md

 # myProjects
+Hi,
-place to store and share all my project
+i created this repository to store and share all my project data. most of the project will be Data Analyst and Data Science.